-When a family member has passed away, probate is the first step in the legal process for distributing the property.
-The estate administration process often begins with probate.
+When a family member dies, probate is the first step in the legal process for distributing the property.
+The Texas estate administration process often begins with probate.
 Shutt Law Firm assists with probate and avoiding probate–even if there was no Will.

 What are the steps involved in Probate?